Chapter 3 : News Spreads Faster Than a Snitch

 She barely noticed when a sudden quiet blanketed them and the voice that asked, "Is this seat taken?"

 Someone slipped into the seat to her right, the proximity interrupting her reading.
-It always took time for her to adjust from reading to reality, a complex process despite last only mere seconds.
-Her eyes lost the concentration, once described by Hannah as "getting all wonky like when you turn the lights on and off too much".
-Then her composure returned and finally the scene in her mind faded away.
+It always took time for her to adjust from reading to reality, a complex process despite lasting only mere seconds.
+Her eyes lost the concentration, once described by Hannah as "getting all wonky like when you turn the lights on and off too much."

 "Oliver."
 Rona snapped up and glowered.
 He had been leaning over her, amused grin in place, trying to read over her shoulder.
 With Rona's sudden movement, their faces were brought only a hand-width apart.